zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 GFFs
 -------------------------

 The main input for PEPPA.
 The nucleotide sequences can be integrated in the same file or in a separate file.
-Details see `Inputs <inputs.rst>`_
+For details see `Inputs <inputs.rst>`_

 -p or --prefix
 -------------------------